Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 4. Now commit and push the changes to the Github repo

-5. Cloudflare will automaticcly pick up the changes, let's go back to our Cloudflare project and we will see it is building our app:
+5. Cloudflare will automatically pick up the changes, let's go back to our Cloudflare project and we will see it is building our app:

 ![Preview of Build settings](./assets/cloudflare/cloudflare_building.png)